Akudama Drive: Home media release

+Stage play

+A stage play adaptation was announced in December 2021.
+It ran at the Stellar Ball in Tokyo from March 10 to March 21, 2022, and at the Cool Japan Park Osaka WW Hall in Osaka on March 26 and March 27 of the same year.
+Tomoyo Kurosawa reprised her role as Ordinary Person/Swindler.

 Reception

 Akudama Drive was approached by critics from manga and anime before its release.
 Lauren Orsini from Anime News Network and D. M. Moore from Polygon regarded Akudama Drive as their most anticipated series from Fall 2020.
 On its premiere, the series attracted multiple positive reactions from fans and reviews, citing similarities between Kodaka's Danganronpa series and the 1982 film Blade Runner.
 One reviewer was more skeptical of the premiere, calling the series "edgy".
 The Fandom Post gave the first episode a "B", finding the large cast fun but at the same time hilarious when they are introduced.
 The following episode earned an "A" with praise focused on the cast's interaction and fight scenes.
 Although Anime Feminist was concerned about the apparent poor portrayal of female characters citing Doctor's skimpy appearance and Swindler's weak persona, Richard Eisbens from Biggest In Japan found the latter intriguing due to how she interacts with the rest of the cast despite her codename giving her the idea of an ordinary person, leading to conspiracy whether or not there was something missing to reveal in the narrative especially based on the writing previously made by the series' staff.
 Based on the premise and cast, Syfy.com considered the series as a Suicide Squad-like story with elements of cyberpunk but in the form of a chaotic utopia as a result of how society is viewed.
 Comic Book Resources noted that despite the simplistic personalities the protagonists have, they are still unpredictable to describe as a result of how violent they are due to their nature as Akudama, whom the writer compared to Quentin Tarantino's protagonists from the movie Reservoir Dogs.

 Starting with the series' eighth episode, writers noticed a major change in Swindler's personality symbolized by her change of clothing and hairstyle as she has been forced to become an Akudama due to her adventures with the actual criminals.
 The Fandom Post was impressed how she actually becomes a more violent person in the process due to how she kills two criminals.
 Both Anime News Network and Anime Feminist enjoyed not only the development but also redesign for not making her more sexually appealing, but criticized her near rape scene, which she found too dark.
 Her eventual confrontation with Cutthroat was also the subject of praise due to how Swindler has embraced her sins and murders one of the most dangerous characters in the series in a gruesome battle.